meantrix/corrp/README.md

 <!-- badges: end -->

-Compute multiple types of correlation analysis (Pearson correlation, R^2  coefficient of linear regression, Cramer's V measure of association, Distance Correlation, The Maximal Information Coefficient, Uncertainty coefficient and Predictive Power Score) in large dataframes with mixed columns classes(integer, numeric, factor and character) in parallel R backend.
-This package also has a C++ implementation of the Average correlation clustering algorithm [ACCA](https://www.sciencedirect.com/science/article/pii/S1532046410000158) that works directly with the correlation matrix.
-In this sense, this implementation differs from the original, it works with mixed data and several correlation types methods.
+Correlation-like analysis provides an important statistical measure that describes the size and direction of an association between variables.
+However, there are few R packages that can efficiently perform this type of analysis on large datasets with mixed data types.
+The `corrp` package provides a full suite of solutions for computing various correlation-like measures, such as Pearson correlation, Distance Correlation, Maximal Information Coefficient (MIC), Predictive Power Score (PPS), Cramér's V, and the Uncertainty Coefficient.
+These methods support the analysis of data frames with mixed classes (integer, numeric, factor, and character).

+Additionally, it offers a C++ implementation of the Average Correlation Clustering Algorithm (ACCA) [ACCA](https://www.sciencedirect.com/science/article/pii/S1532046410000158), which was originally developed for genetic studies using Pearson correlation as a similarity measure.
+In general, ACCA is an unsupervised clustering method, as it identifies patterns in the data without requiring predefined labels.
+Moreover, it requires the K parameter to be defined, similar to k-means.
+One of its main differences compared to other clustering methods is that it operates based on correlations rather than traditional distance metrics, such as Euclidean or Mahalanobis distance.

+In this package, the ACCA algorithm has been extended to work directly with correlation matrices derived from different association methods, depending on the data types and user preferences.
+Furthermore, the package is designed for parallel processing in R, making it highly efficient for large datasets.

 ## Details